Dennis Wheatley: Writing career

 Wheatley's first book, Three Inquisitive People, was not published when completed, but came out later, in 1940.
 However, his next novel made quite a splash.
 Called The Forbidden Territory, it was an immediate success when issued by Hutchinson in 1933, being reprinted seven times in seven weeks.
 After finishing The Fabulous Valley, Wheatley decided to use the theme of black magic for his next book.
 He wrote: "The fact that I had read extensively about ancient religions gave me some useful background, but I required up-to-date information about occult circles in this country.
 My friend, Tom Driberg, who then lived in a mews flat just behind us in Queen's Gate, proved most helpful.
 He introduced me to Aleister Crowley, the Reverend Montague Summers and Rollo Ahmed."
 The release the next year of his occult story, The Devil Rides Out—hailed by James Hilton as "the best thing of its kind since Dracula"—cemented his reputation as "The Prince of Thriller Writers."

 Wheatley mainly wrote adventure novels, with many books in a series of linked works.
 Background themes included the French Revolution (the Roger Brook series), Satanism (the Duke de Richleau series), World War II (the Gregory Sallust series) and espionage (the Julian Day novels).
 Over time, each of his major series would include at least one book pitting the hero against some manifestation of the supernatural—making them into fantasy and specifically contemporary fantasy.
 He came to be considered an authority on Satanism, the practice of exorcism, and black magic, toward all of which he expressed hostility.
-During his study of the paranormal, though, he joined the Ghost Club.
+During his study of the paranormal, though, he joined the Ghost Club, a paranormal investigation and research organization that investigates mainly ghosts and hauntings.